Language

 Capabilities snapshot

-• Age checks: selfie-based age estimation, ID-based age verification, and step-up workflows
+• Age checks: selfie-based age estimation, ID-based age verification, and configurable step-up workflows

 • Proof layer: date-of-birth extraction, document authenticity checks, face matching, and liveness detection.
-Importantly, all biometric checks are performed on secure servers, not on the user’s device
+All biometric checks are performed on secure servers to avoid tampering on the user’s device

 • Configuration: custom thresholds such as 13+, 15+, 18+, 21+, 25+, or business-specific rules

-• Scale and deployment: 16,000+ ID templates from 254 countries and territories, with API, SDK, cloud, hybrid, Docker, and on-prem options
+• Scale and deployment: 16,000+ ID templates from 254 countries and territories; API and SDK integration; private cloud and on-premises deployment

 Know the Age with Confidence